“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 The good news is that you have something going for you that we didn’t have:

-Maybe you’ve already done so by joining various membership sites for copywriters on the Internet.
+Maybe you’ve already done so by joining various membership sites for freelance copywriters and Internet marketers.

-Those groups may not be giving you the kind of support, advice, and mentoring you deserve.
+Those groups probbably aren’t giving you the kind of support, advice, and mentoring you deserve.

 Which is why I’m going to tell you about another group that can and will.